stehrn/tradebook/SQL.md

 Many teams try and avoid hand crafting and maintaining sql queries for specific database vendors, relying instead on Object Relational Mapping (ORM).
 This lets us deal in Java objects (typically POJOs), database specifics are abstracted away, and different data providers can be plugged in with a bit of configuration, no sql needs to be written.

 There are lots of ORM libraries out there, we'll look at [jOOQ Object Oriented Querying (jooq)](https://www.jooq.org) which generates Java objects from an existing table schema and will let us build type-safe SQL queries through a fluent API.
+[Spring JPA](https://spring.io/guides/gs/accessing-data-jpa/) is worth a look also, particularly since its based on the Java persistence API - a specification for accessing relational data; it does require you to write your own POJOs but benefits from the fact is widely supported by other types of ORM and is extensively used.

 ORMs let you do it the other way round as well - if you have a set of Java objects with relevant annotations a database schema can be auto-generated.